klirichek/music/examlpe.rst

 0. Extended query syntax
 ========================

-The following special operators and modifiers can be used when using the extended matching mode:
+The following special operators and modifiers can be used when using the extended matching

 - operator OR:
   ::

        hello | world